davidmolina/davidmolina.github.io/resume.md

 *Executive Education - Remote, 2021*
 Along with 75+ U.S. Latino entrepreneurs, CEOs, owners and managing partners participated remotely in Cohort 11 of the [Stanford Latino Entrepreneurship Initiative Education](https://lban.us/slei-ed-scaling-program/), Scaling Program, a collaboration between 501c(3) nonprofit Latino Business Action Network (LBAN) and Stanford University Graduate School of Business focused on growing the American economy and empower Latino entrepreneurs through research, education, and empowerment.

+Entrepreneur doing over $1m in revenue and questions about the program?
+Get in touch.

 # Thinkful
 *[Front End Web Development](https://www.thinkful.com/courses/learn-web-development-online/), 2014*
-Bunkered down between Southeast Portland Grind coffee house, and NedSpace, Portland's original co-working I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
+Bunkered down between Southeast Portland Grind coffee house and NedSpace, Portland's original co-working I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
 My projects included, making a clone of [Google's landing page](https://github.com/davidmolina/Google-Clone), [Street Fighter the game](https://github.com/davidmolina/jquery-streetfighter), [shopping list](https://github.com/davidmolina/shoppingList), and my [resume from scratch](https://twitter.com/davidcmolina/status/446008556693626880).

 Leveraged the skills learned at Skillshare, Ruby meetups, RailsConf, Ruby on Ales, Calagator, and Thinkful to launch [Operation Code](http://operationcode.org), and when it took off paused coursework.

-At some point, plan is to return to code school.
+At some point I plan to return to code school using my New GI Bill.
+Know a good one?

 # U.S. Army School of Infantry
 *[Infantry Officer Basic Course](http://www.benning.army.mil/infantry/199th/ibolc/) - Fort Benning, Georgia, 2005*

-Along w/ freshly minted Lieutenant's from across the United States, and some international (Egypt, Senegal, Lebanon, etc) I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations.
-When not in the field, we spent time in garrison refining our OPORD writing skills.
+Along w/ freshly minted Lieutenant's from across the United States and abroad (Egypt, Senegal, Lebanon, etc) I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations and the other half in garrison refining our OPORD writing skills.

 Every morning we'd run 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

+Favorite time: grappling and practicing hand to hand combat, meeting lieutenant's from around the Middle East and learn about different cultures, and attending catholic service and breaking bread with military officers from across Latin America.

 # Oregon State University
 *B.A., Political Science - Corvallis, Oregon, 2001 to 2004*